 Today, the dictionary definition of tincture might look like this one from Merriam-Webster:

-But can it still be called a tincture if a different extraction method is used?
+But does it meet the definition if the producer uses a different extraction method?
 Opinions on this subject vary, but some herbalists say that solutions using vinegar or another solvent qualify as a tinctures, too.

 DIY Cannabis Tinctures

 Homemade cannabis concoctions evolved from the tinctures of folk medicine, and there are tons of recipes online for cannabis tinctures.
 These tend to hold true to their roots in traditional herbalism by using alcohol as a solvent.

 These DIY extracts are commonly known as green dragon or gold dragon.
 The difference between the two?
 The green variety uses unheated plant material, while the gold variation involves heating, or decarboxylating, the cannabis for a more potent tincture.